The Best Hard Drive Setup For Music Production

 BIG BUCKS - BUYING A NEW MACHINE

 Now, if you happen to be someone with a bottomless wallet then good for you.
 Obviously, you have a massive advantage here but you also need to have foresight as well.
 Because sample libraries and virtual instrument packs are so big these days, you will inevitably run out of storage space.
-In order to delay that moment, when purchasing your next computer, you need to have the hard drive size customised to maximum.
+To delay that moment, when purchasing your next computer, you need to have the hard drive size customised to the maximum.
 When deciding what computer to get, you should be going for something with more power, like a desktop.
 I personally use a 2018 Macbook Pro laptop which has a bit more power than most laptops, though I got it for its portability.
 When buying it, however, I was only able to afford the default 500GB (gigabyte) Solid State Drive (always go for SSD, it's faster and more secure) model.
-From about 2016 onwards, Apple decided to solder their hard drives to the motherboard, meaning that older models of Macbook Pro released prior to this had the ability to have the hard drive removed and upgraded to a bigger size, something I managed to do with my last Macbook Pro, which was a 2011 model.
+From about 2016 onwards, Apple decided to solder their hard drives to the motherboard, meaning that older models of Macbook Pro released before this could have the hard drive removed and upgraded to a bigger size, something I managed to do with my last Macbook Pro, which was a 2011 model.

-On Apple's website, you can buy the new 16" Macbook Pro with a 1TB (terabyte) SSD at a hefty price of £2,599.
+On Apple's website, you can buy the new 14" Macbook Pro with a 1TB (terabyte) SSD at a minimum yet hefty price of £1,899.
 But, for all you folks with money in your wallet, I suggest customising that up to the 8TB which adds an extra £2,200 and that's before you touch any of the other upgradable customisations (which, if you have the money, why wouldn't you?).
 8TB is (at the moment), no matter whether you choose a laptop or desktop, the maximum SSD size you can have in an Apple Mac.

 'HI, I'M A MAC', 'AND I'M A PC'